-To read more of Randy Mitchell's writing, visit his website @ www.theinspirationalwriter.com
+To see more of Randy Mitchell's writing, visit his website @ www.theinspirationalwriter.com Books available on Amazon

 'Inspiration For You' Copyright 2019 © Randy Mitchell.
 'Inspiration For You' articles may be reproduced in whole under the following provisions: 1) A proper credit must be given to the author at the end of each story, along with their complete bio and a link to https://www.liveasif.org/ 2) 'Inspiration For You' content may not be arranged or "mirrored" as a competitive online service.